I have a guest bath reveal coming in the near future!

 How to Make Floor to Ceiling Drop Cloth Shower Curtain

-1.)
-First I washed and dried the drop cloth to get rid of the stiffness.
+Then, in my case, I had to wash and dry the drop cloth to get rid of the stiffness.
 It worked like a charm!

 Then I measured and taped off 3 lines.
 I decided to go with two very thick ones and one slightly smaller one in the middle.

 (Optional) Step 3: Hem & Sew the Fabric